shrutikochhar/shrutikochhar.github.io/_pages/about.md

 Hi, welcome to my site!

-I am a final year Ph.D. student at the University of British Columbia working on computational genomics.
+I am a final year Ph.D. student at the University of British Columbia working on using machine learning to understand and design biomolecules.
 I am currently looking for full-time roles in Computational Biology, Machine Learning, and Data Science.
 If you're looking for candidates and think I would be a good fit, do get in touch.

 I recently worked as a Protein Design Intern at <a href="https://www.gandeeva.com/"><u>Gandeeva Therapeutics</u></a>, where I used sequence and structure based Machine Learning to design proteins.